agi-agent/screentracker/README.md

 ### Collected:
 - Screenshots of your visible screen only
-- Mouse and keyboard actions
+- Mouse and keyboard actions and their timestamps
 - Anonymous session UUID

 ### Never Collected: